DaneWeber/presentations/TheUndercoverScrumMasterReturns/TheUndercoverScrumMasterReturns.md

 ACTIVITY:

+- Two stickies.
+- Leave them on the easel pad on your way out.
-Write out one thing you can change that you've done in the past to reinforce the technical divide.
+- One thing you've done in the past to reinforce the technical divide.

-Leave it for me at the end of the talk.
+- One thing you've done in the past to bridge the technical divide.

 Note:
 0:18